Best Things to do in Chicago with Kids

 There is no shortage of fun things to do in Chicago with kids of any age from babies and toddlers to older kids and teens.
-My children are 5 and 7 years old so I will adding more activities as they get older and we get to visit more kid friendly attractions in Chicago.
+My children are now 6 and 8 years old so I will adding more activities as they get older and we get to visit more kid friendly attractions in Chicago.

 Looking for a travel inspired gift for your kids?
 Check out our list of the best travel gifts for kids.

-Disclaimer: This article contains affiliate links.
+Disclosure: This article contains affiliate links.
 This means we may make a small commission if you make a booking using our links at no extra cost to you.

 1) Children’s Museum